Pr\"ufer algebraic spaces: Preliminaries

 \subsubsection{$U$-admissibility}

-Assume that $X$ is an algebraic space and $U\subseteq|X|$ is a generizing subset.
-We say that $U$ is {\em schematically dense} if any open subspace containing $U$ is so (recall that a subspace is called schematically dense if it is not contained in any proper closed subspace of $X$).
-If $U\subset X$ is schematically dense, and $f{\colon}X'\to X$ is a morphism then $f$ is called {\em $U$-admissible} if $f^{-1}(U)$ is schematically dense in $X'$.
+Let $f\:X'\to X$ be a morphism of qcqs spaces, and $U\subseteq|X|$ a quasi-compact generizing subset.
+Then $f$ is quasi-compact, and $f^{-1}(U)$ is quasi-compact and generizing by \S\ref{factsec}(ii).
+We say that $U$ is {\em schematically dense} in $X$ if any quasi-compact open subspace containing $U$ is so (cf. \S\ref{subsec:schemdom}).
+We say that $f$ is {\em $U$-admissible} if $f^{-1}(U)$ is schematically dense in $|X'|$.